ynoproject/ynotranslations/README.md

 * Sakura - Japanese translation of Someday
 * Sarah - Simplified Chinese and Traditional Chinese translations of Yume Nikki
 * Shirleycrow - Chinese translation of Someday
+* srv_ui - Feedback on the French translation of She Awaits
 * sniperbob - Hebrew translation of Yume Nikki
 * takne77 - Estonian translation of Yume Nikki
 * TanDen___ ☄ - Chinese translation of Dream Genie